mbj3650/INFS605-Assignment2-Starter-Files/README.md

 Open the Readme.md file to read the instructions for this particular repository.

 Option 2.
-Use the zip I uh
+Use the files in the zip provided
-provided in the assignment upload yeah

 Option 3.
 Clone straight into your Ubuntu server or on your Virtual Machine running on VirtualBox.